Sundown (novel): Plot

 Challenge Windzer is born to a "full blood" Osage mother and a "mixed blood" Osage father, John Windzer.
 John names his new son "Challenge" because "he shall be a challenge to the disinheritors of his people."
 Challenge grows up close to nature, often imagining himself as various animals, but also envisions himself as a soldier of the American Revolution from the history books his father reads.
 He learns about Jesus and Christianity from his white aunt and imagines a young Jesus as his imaginary friend whom he shows the Osage Hills.
 When his aunt gifts him several photos of Jesus he dislikes the Roman soldiers in the illustration of the crucifixion and decides to cut them out of the photo, but is surprised when his aunt angrily calls him a "little savage" for cutting her gift.
 Chal later begins attending the local school and spends his summers with his friends Running Eagle and Sun-on-His-Wings riding horses.

 White people begin to move into the Osage Reservation and the novel discusses the allotment of the reservation and negotiations for Osage headrights through Chal's father who serves on the Osage Nation tribal council during negotiations.
 Oil derricks and railroads begin to cross the reservation as Chal describes how he conceptualizes civilization as "the most delicate white woman he could imagine" and contrasts this with the Blackjacks which remind him of "the fullbloods" as "they stood proudly in their gorgeous red, yellow and orange in the brilliant sun of autumn."
-While riding out in the prairie, Chal is stuck in a thunderstorm and encounters Sun-on-His-Wings and an Osage elder, Black Elk, after they had completed a traditional Osage ceremony.
+While riding out in the prairie, Chal is stuck in a thunderstorm and encounters Sun-on-His-Wings and an Osage elder, Black Elk, after they have completed a traditional Osage ceremony.
 (Note: Matthews describes the ceremony in the novel with the text "They had seen the storm coming and had ridden out to the hill so that they might be visible to Wah 'Kon-Tah, and manifest their bravery by defying the storm, but ready to die by a bolt of lightning if it pleased the Great Mysteries.
 There was some reason why they had ridden out.
 Perhaps it was because Wah 'Kon-Tah had manifested his displeasure in some way, and they had wanted to show him that they were still Osages and were not afraid to dies; that they would sacrifice themselves if he wished it for the benefit of the tribe.")
-When the three return to town, they find lightning has struck an oil derrick in town and caught fire.
+When the three return to town, they find lightning has struck an oil derrick in town and set it on fire.